‘DWTS’ Pro Sasha Farber Is Home Alone And Up To No Good In Hilarious Quarantine Video

 Other fans found the short film to be hilarious.

-“I hope the house is still standing after this quarantine thing is over for the two of you,” remarked one fan.
+“I hope the house is still standing after this quarantine thing is over for the two of you,” remarked one viewer.

 “Someone is bored and lonely,” quipped a second follower.